 How Do I Know if I Have a Concussion?

 If you’re still unsure whether you’ve had a concussion, see this post on how to know if you’ve had a concussion.
 It includes information on concussion myths, diagnosis information, and other need-to-know facts about concussions.
 You can also read more about the symptoms of concussion in another post.

 Just know that if you are unsure and want a definitive answer, you should visit a health care provider.

 What If My Post-Concussion Symptoms Aren’t Going Away?

 For at least 10-20% of concussion patients, some concussion symptoms will linger for months or even years after the injury.
 When that happens, the symptoms typically won’t go away without further treatment.

 Fortunately, post-concussion syndrome can be treated.
 You can learn all about post-concussion syndrome (and how we approach its treatment) here.

 If you’ve recently had a concussion, take care of yourself.
 Most symptoms of a concussion heal with both time and a gradual return to cognitive and physical activity.
 Don’t return to sports (especially contact sports) or put your brain at risk until you are fully healed.
 A concussion can become a more serious brain injury if you hit your head again without healing first.

 If it’s been three months since your injury and you’re still hurting from post-concussion symptoms, we can help.
-Contact us for a free consultation to learn more about your options.
+Contact us for a consultation to learn more about your options.